-Survey Research can be broken down into 5 simple steps.
-That is to say, breaking the process down is simple.
+Survey Research can be broken down into 5 steps.
 How difficult the individual steps are depends on the size and scope of your project.
 Try to take each step individually.
 This will keep you from getting overwhelmed and “stuck in the mud”.

 The five steps of the survey research method are: